Inference in Cluster Randomized Trials with Matched Pairs: Setup and Notation

-is an i.i.d.\ sequence of random variables.
-Assumptions \ref{ass:QG} (c)-(d) impose some mild regularity on the (conditional) moments of the distribution of cluster sizes and potential outcomes, Assumptions \ref{ass:QG} (e)-(f) impose high-level restrictions on the two-stage sampling procedure. \cite{bugni2022inference} provide a detailed discussion of the implications of each of these assumptions.
+is an i.i.d.\ sequence of random vectors.
+Assumptions \ref{ass:QG}(c)--(d) impose some mild regularity on the (conditional) moments of the distribution of cluster sizes and potential outcomes, in order to permit the application of relevant laws of large numbers and central limit theorems.
+Note that Assumption \ref{ass:QG}(c) does not rule out the possibility of observing arbitrarily large clusters, but does place restrictions on the heterogeneity of cluster sizes.
+For instance, two consequences of Assumptions \ref{ass:QG}(a) and (c) are that